huyh1010/HomeTech-Space/README.md

 • [ ] As a user with role 'admin', I can update the status of the order.

-### Payment

-• [ ] As a user, I can see the payment status and amount.

-• [ ] As a user with role admin, I can update the status of payment.

 ## API endpoints

 ### Auth APIs